Skip to Main Content

 Ask

-Objectives:
+Learning Objectives:

-• Become familiar with the EBP LibGuide
+• Become familiar with TRIP Pro database

 What is PICO or PICOTT?

 One of the basic skills required for practicing EBP is developing a well-built clinical question.
-Theses questions need to be directly relevant to the patient or problem at hand and phrased in such a way as to facilitate the search for relevant and precise answers.
+These questions need to be directly relevant to the patient or problem at hand and phrased in such a way as to facilitate the search for relevant and precise answers.
 PICO makes this process easier.
 It is an acronym/mnemonic for the important elements of a well-built clinical question.
 It also helps formulate the search strategy by identifying the key concepts that need to be in the article that can answer the question.

 PICO or PICOTT: